christoph-dfinity/motoko-hamt/README.md

 # Motoko HAMT

-An implementation of [Hash Array Mapped Tries] (HAMTs) in Motoko.
+A stable HashMap for Motoko based on [Hash Array Mapped Tries].

-Uses 64bit hashes as keys, and linked lists for conflicts in the leafs.
+Uses 64bit hashes as keys, and lists for conflicts in the leafs.
+Provides basically constant (log64) retrieval, insertion, removal.
+While slower than a Hashtable in an amortized scenario the HAMT avoids linear re-hashing/resizing operations.
+This avoids blowing past the instruction limit for single messages when maps grow large.

 ## Benchmarks

 Run via `mops bench map`.
-Compares the performance of core/Map, core/pure/Map, HAMT, as well as the [most popular hash table](https://github.com/ZhenyaUsenko/motoko-hash-map) on Mops.
+Compares the performance of maps in core, base, and hamt, as well as the [most popular hash table](https://github.com/ZhenyaUsenko/motoko-hash-map) on Mops.

 Comparing Hash-based and Ordered Maps

 Adds, retrieves, and deletes n map entries

-## Instructions
+### Instructions

 |                   |     0 |       100 |       10000 |         500000 |
 | :---------------- | ----: | --------: | ----------: | -------------: |